SergiCSim/Cas-Kaggle/README.md

 Our objective is to make a classifier to know automatically if a text message expresses a negative, neutral or positive sentiment.

 ## Experiments
-Before starting creating our model, we have done some changes in our datasets.
-First, we have merged both datasets in one, but keeping Reddit and Twitter datasets.
+Before starting creating our model, we have made some changes in our datasets.
+First, we have merged both datasets into one, but keeping Reddit and Twitter datasets.
 We have, also, dropped all rows with null values.

 Then, we have done a first analyisis of our datasets, plotting how many samples are with each label in each sample.
 He have also done a word cloud for each dataset to visualize which words appear the most.

-Once we have had an idea how our data is, we have built our classifier using TF-IDF matrices.
+Once we have had an idea of what our data are like, we have built our classifier using TF-IDF matrices.
 After splitting data in train and test, we have tried to train six models.
-Finaly, we have chosen a linear SVC model and we have obtained it's best C parameter using grid search.
+Finally, we have chosen a linear SVC model and we have obtained its best C parameter using grid search.

-Later, we have tested our model classifying some texts.
+Later, we have tested our model by classifying some texts.

-Finaly, we have done some extra analyisis.
+In the end, we have done some extra analyisis.
 We have searched the most important words to classify by label, and we have plotted precision-recall and ROC curves and we have computed also the confusion matrix of our test data.

 ## Model
 | Model | Hiperparameters | Accuracy | Time |